-Projects are identified individually in Volume II, Projects Budget.
+Projects are identified individually in Volume III, Projects Budget.
 Each project includes estimated costs over the next twenty years.
 Projects also reflect anticipated outside revenues that will fund the project, such as grants and fees.
 In addition, project operating costs are budgeted for those ongoing operating costs that will need to be included in future years upon the completion of a given project.
 Consideration of this information enables decision makers to evaluate the complete costs of proposed actions.
 This prevents the City from adding assets or activities that are not sustainable over the long term.

 The projects budget also includes unfunded projects, which are desirable or pose a liability in the long term but do not have identified funding sources.
 In some cases, future grant funds may be available for all or a portion of the costs, but it is the City's policy not to recognize these revenue sources until they are actually available.
-Additionally, projects related to long-range plans are also identified separately in their respective sections of the Projects Volume; specifically, projects related to Traffic & Transportation and Parks of the Future projects are both part of long-range plans and listed in the Traffic and Transportation and Parks and Recreation section of the Projects Volume.
+Additionally, projects related to long-range plans are also identified separately in their respective sections of the Projects Volume; specifically, projects related to Traffic & Transportation that are part of long-range plans are listed in the Traffic and Transportation section of the Projects Volume.